ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Linux dolma 6.18.33.2-microsoft-standard-WSL2 #1 SMP PREEMPT_DYNAMIC Thu Jun 18 21:54:43 UTC 2026 x86_64 GNU/Linux
 ```

 **Answer:** 6.18.33.2-microsoft-standard-WSL2.
-The "microsoft-standard-WSL2" bit gives away that it's WSL2, not a regular VM.
+The "microsoft-standard-WSL2" part is what tells you it's WSL2 and not a regular VM.

-### Q4 — What is the difference in the depth of information whatis and man give you?
+## Q4 - What is the difference in the depth of information whatis and man give you?

 Command:
 ```